omni-us/jsonargparse/README.rst

     Lucky won 632€!

-If more than one function is given to :func:`.CLI`, then any of them can be executed via :ref:`sub-commands` similar to the single class example above, e.g.
+If more than one function is given to :func:`.CLI`, then any of them can be executed via :ref:`sub-commands` similar to the single class example above, i.e.
-:code:`python example.py function [arguments]` where :code:`function` is the
-name of the function to execute.
+:code:`example.py function [arguments]` where :code:`function` is the name of the function to execute.

 If multiple classes or a mixture of functions and classes is given to :func:`.CLI`, to execute a method of a class, two levels of :ref:`sub-commands` are required.
-The first sub-command would be name of the class and the second the name of the method, i.e. :code:`python example.py class [init_arguments] method [arguments]`.
+The first sub-command would be the name of the class and the second the name of the method, i.e. :code:`example.py class [init_arguments] method [arguments]`.
 For more details about the automatic adding of arguments from classes and functions and the use of configuration files refer to section :ref:`classes-methods-functions`.